JosephOlabode/alx-low_level_programming/0x00-hello_world/README.md

 3-name: script that compiles a C file and creates an executable named cisfun

 4-puts: C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line

+5-printf: C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line